 Bifocal and Multifocal Contact Lenses are used to correct the sight of people who struggle to see near objects after the age of 42, a condition called presbyopia.
 They are available in daily or monthly disposable soft contact lenses or RGP lenses.

 Colour or cosmetic contact lenses enhance or change the colour of the eye and are available with or without a prescription.

 Prosthetic contact lenses

-Prosthetic contact lenses are custom hand painted contact lenses and are typically used in eyes that are injured.
+Prosthetic contact lenses are custom, hand-painted contact lenses and are typically used with an injured eye.
 The lens is used to restore the iris (coloured part of the eye) to its original colour.

 Special-Effect Contact Lenses also known as crazy lenses are lenses with strange and exciting designs for parties and special occasions.

 Rigid gas permeable contact lenses

 Rigid Gas Permeable (RGP) contact lenses can be used to correct any form of refractive error.
 The lens is more complex to fit and is initially more uncomfortable, but the optical results are usually far more superior to soft contact lenses.